CMSgov/hcgov-design-system/docs/src/pages/index.md

 Design teams at CMS typically uses Sketch as the preferred user interface (UI) design tool.
 Take advantage of these resources when you're creating UIs that follow HealthCare.gov's Design System.

-* **Recommended option:** Install the HealthCare.gov Sketch library so we'll automatically receives updates when new versions of the Sketch Library are released by the HealthCare.gov team.
+* **Recommended option:** Install the HealthCare.gov Sketch library so you'll automatically receive updates when new versions of the Sketch Library are released by the HealthCare.gov team.

     Install HealthCare.gov Sketch library (coming soon)